bazelbuild/bazel/CODEBASE.md

-A consequence of this is that if not all dependencies are available in (3), the function needs to be completely restarted and thus computation needs to be re-done.
-This is obviously inefficient.
-We work around this in a number of ways:
+A consequence of this is that if not all dependencies are available in (3), the function needs to be completely restarted and thus computation needs to be re-done, which is obviously inefficient. `SkyFunction.Environment.getState()` lets us directly work around this issue by having Skyframe maintain the `SkyKeyComputeState` instance between calls to `SkyFunction.compute` for the same `SkyKey`.
+Check out the example in the javadoc for `SkyFunction.Environment.getState()`, as well as real usages in the Bazel codebase.

+Other indirect workarounds:

 1. Declaring dependencies of `SkyFunction`s in groups so that if a function has, say, 10 dependencies, it only needs to restart once instead of ten